 Ethnography is powerful because it offers so much qualitative detail on people, creating a compelling and personal account of people’s everyday lives.
 In order to capture everything in its immediacy, from the contents of someone’s fridge to a family argument, film, photography, sound recordings and even sketches are often used.
 This rich visual evidence adds to this power and reality when presented back.

-Erick gave me a really entertaining (if a bit long) movie of Luis Arnal’s experiences as an ethnographer, reinforcing a sound set of principles and ethics with some great anecdotes which was presented at IIT last year.
+Erick shared a really entertaining movie of Luis Arnal’s experiences as an ethnographer, reinforcing a sound set of principles and ethics with some great anecdotes which was presented at IIT last year.
 He had a simple illustration of the paths of conversation in an interview, probing and branching and gradually becoming more productive:

 Empathy – with both participants and clients

 Teamwork – briefing everyone and making participants feel on your side, create a buzz

 Creativity – reacting quickly and finding a way to get people to open up